Yu-Zhang-Eugene/yu-zhang-eugene.github.io/_pages/working.md

 - IS4523, Digital Forensic Analysis II, University of Texas at San Antonio, 2020-2024

 **Mentor**
-- Shamima Akter, "CommunicationEfficient Federated Learning for LEO Satellites", master, University of Texas at San Antonio, 2024.
+- Shamima Akter, "CommunicationEfficient Federated Learning for LEO Satellites", M.S., University of Texas at San Antonio, 2024

 Industry Experiences:
 ------